Machine learning the real discriminant locus: Introduction

+For~Eq.~\eqref{eq:Quadratic}, the solution set in~$\bR^2$ of $D=0$ is the real discriminant locus, which forms the boundary between the region in $\bR^2$ with $D>0$ where $f = 0$ has two real solutions and the region in $\bR^2$ with $D<0$ where $f=0$ has no real~solutions.
+In addition to just the number of real solutions, one could also be interested in additional structure related to the real solutions, e.g., geometric properties, which would then define a corresponding real discriminant locus.
+See \cite{DBLP:LazardR07} for more details.

-Comprehensive Gr\"obner basis computations \cite{Weis:92} can be used to symbolically compute the discriminant polynomial over the complex numbers whose solution set is called the classical discriminant locus.
+Comprehensive Gr\"obner basis computations \cite{Weis:92} can be used to symbolically compute the discriminant polynomial over the complex numbers whose solution set, i.e., algebraic variety, is called the complex discriminant locus.
 Since the discriminant actually defines the boundaries over the complex parameter space, one can develop specialized methods over the real numbers.
 Some examples include cylindrical algebraic decomposition~ \cite{bpr:03,hanan2010stability,hernandez2011towards,DBLP:LazardR07,xia2007discoverer}, Brouwer degree \cite{conradi2017identifying}, and polyhedral methods \cite{bihan2018lower,giaroli2019regions} which have been utilized for modest size systems.
 However, computational methods which depend upon Gr\"obner basis or other symbolic computations severely suffer from exponential complexity.

 To mitigate these issues, global symbolic methods can be replaced by local, numerical approximations to determine the discriminant locus.
 For larger systems, numerical methods based on a form of homotopy continuation \cite{allgower2012numerical,BHSW13,SW05} have been employed in which one tracks the solution structure as the parameters are varied continuously.
 Several computational packages such as AUTO~\cite{doedel1981auto} and MATCONT \cite{dhooge2003matcont} employ such techniques for parameterized differential equations.
 Rather than directly run into the real discriminant locus, a perturbed sweeping approach was presented in \cite{harrington2016decomposing}.
-In particular, when all complex solutions over a general parameter point can be computed, homotopy continuation provides an approach to obtain global information about the solutions which, for example, can be used to obtain the number of real solutions at a selected sample points in the parameter space \cite{Paramotopy,chandra2017locating,greene2013tumbling,he2013exploring,MartinezPedrera:2012rs}.
+In particular, when all complex solutions over a general parameter point can be computed, homotopy continuation provides an approach to obtain global information about the solutions which, for example, can be used to obtain the number of real solutions at selected sample points in the parameter space \cite{Paramotopy,chandra2017locating,greene2013tumbling,he2013exploring,MartinezPedrera:2012rs}.

 Our method aims to numerically approximate the real discriminant locus by viewing this as a classification problem in machine learning.
 The problem of approximating the real discriminant locus is posed as a problem of approximating the decision boundaries that separate data points according to their labels, where the input features are the parameters of the given parametric system and the target labels are the number of real solutions at the corresponding parameter values.
 Given a parameter point, homotopy continuation can be used to generate the labels, i.e., compute the number of real solutions.
 A novel approach for selecting sample points is developed by leveraging domain knowledge obtained from numerical algebraic geometry \cite{BHSW13,SW05} to help guide the approximation of the decision boundaries.